Children

 Parental Responsibility

-The legal rights and duties to raise your children are called Parental Responsibility.
-Whether you or not you have Parental Responsibility will affect whether you can make major decisions for your children.
-Although a child can only have two legal parents, any number of people can have Parental Responsibility, including grandparents.
+The legal rights and duties to raise your children are called parental responsibility.
+Whether or not you have parental responsibility will affect whether you can make major decisions for your children.
+Although a child can only have two legal parents, any number of people can have parental responsibility, including grandparents.

-Get in touch with our friendly and experienced children law solicitors by giving us a call or filling in our simple online enquiry form.
+Get in touch with our friendly and experienced parental responsibility solicitors by giving us a call or filling in our simple online enquiry form.

 • Where the child lives